roy-mor/airbnb-demand-map/README.md

 ### Running

-First the migration script has to be executed to populate the database with demand data for at least one location.
+First the ingestion script has to be executed to populate the database with demand data for at least one location.
 A JSON file will also be generated at the and of the run, in scripts/json folder (not used by the app).

-### Executing migration script:
+### Executing ingestion script:
 ```
 cd scripts
 node get-airbnb-demand <location> [optional limit]